hehelego/fitch-proof-checker/README.md

 ## todo

 - [ ] use exercises in _logic in computer science` as tests to validate the correctness of this checker
-- [ ] test whether the checker dose reject typical invalid proofs
 - [ ] support referencing proved statements in parent blocks
+- [ ] test whether the checker does reject typical invalid proofs
 - [ ] implement a DSL for writing proofs

 ## license